getodk/central-frontend/packages/web-forms/README.md

 - `preloadProperties` (`PreloadProperties`, optional): Properties to make available for binding in the form using jr:preload.
 - `deviceId` (`string`, optional): If provided is available for binding into the form using preload attributes.
 Ignored if `preloadProperties.deviceID` is given.
 - `instanceDefaults` (`InstanceDefaults`, optional): Default values to set in the form as a map of xpath reference to string value.
+- `lastSavedXml` (`string`, optional): The XML to parse and bind to the last-saved virtual instance.

 ### Events (`OdkWebFormEmits`)